ci-fuzz/web-app-fuzzing-template-project/README.md

 If your application consists of several microservices, add one web service entry for each microservice and name them appropriately.
 Otherwise, the default name can be used.

 If your application does not have web controllers written in the Springboot framework, or if you already configured fuzzing but you have problems with the endpoint analysis step when starting fuzzing, add a file with OpenAPI specifications.
-The path is relative to the root directory of this git repository.
+The path is relative to the root directory of your git repository.

 ### .code-intelligence/fuzz_targets/fuzzallendpoints.yaml

 Modify base_url to the URL where your application under test will be accessible, if it is predictable and will be always the same.
 Otherwise, leave the default.

-Make sure that network traffic from the CI Fuzz server to the application is allowed on the port where the application is running.
+Make sure that network traffic from the CI Fuzz server to the application is allowed on the port where the application will be running.

 If you changed or added web service name(s) in the previous file, change/add them here to match.